zhikook/FoolFramework_Android_UI_Component/README.md

 ### This project aims to to provide more apis of gesture control than the listview widget for android.

-the framework is based on AbsListView class，in actual condition , It needs some new gestures,such as pull out /in (Pointers-Spread ,Pointers-pinch), not from top or bottom,but for special position. the framework can recognize these gesture,and provides interfaces such as onPull Out/in Listener、onSlide Left/Right Listener. besides scrolling, the widget can layout as spot-display.the usage introduce more details .
+the framework is based on AbsListView class，in actual condition , It needs some new gestures,such as pull out /in (Pointers-Spread ,Pointers-pinch), not from top or bottom,but for special position. the framework can recognize these gesture,and provides interfaces such as onPull Out/in Listener、onSlide Left/Right Listener, the widget can layout as spot-display.the usage introduce more details .

 ***********************************************************************************************
 ![FoolFramework](https://raw.github.com/zhikook/FoolFramework_Android_UI_Component/master/pullinout.png)